Sparkomatic/figma-variables-broken-reference-checker/README.md

 # Figma Variables Broken Reference Checker

-A Figma plugin that scans your design tokens and identifies broken variable references across primitive, semantic, and component variables.
+A Figma plugin that scans your design tokens and identifies broken variable references across any variable collection structure.

 ## What it Does